multiversx/mx-sdk-js-wallet-connect-provider/README.md

 # mx-sdk-js-wallet-connect-provider

-Signing provider for dApps: Wallet Connect.
+Signing provider for dApps: WalletConnect.

-Documentation is available on [docs.multiversx.com](https://docs.multiversx.com/sdk-and-tools/erdjs/erdjs-signing-providers/), while an integration example can be found [here](https://github.com/multiversx/mx-sdk-js-examples/tree/main/signing-providers).
+Documentation is available on [docs.multiversx.com](https://docs.multiversx.com/sdk-and-tools/sdk-js/sdk-js-signing-providers/#the-wallet-connect-provider), while an integration example can be found [here](https://github.com/multiversx/mx-sdk-js-examples/tree/main/signing-providers).

-Note that **we recommend using [dapp-core](https://github.com/multiversx/mx-sdk-dapp)** instead of integrating the signing provider on your own.
+Note that **we recommend using [sdk-dapp](https://github.com/multiversx/mx-sdk-dapp)** instead of integrating the signing provider on your own.

 ## Distribution